“I HATE POETRY”

 Isaiah Mākar once told his freshman english teacher, “I hate poetry and will never join the spoken word club”.
+After noticing a JAY-Z lyric used in a poetry workshop, Isaiah’s curiosity peaked once he found poetry in the music he listened to.
 A couple years later, Isaiah found his voice in the Spoken Word Club at Oak Park and River Forest High School (OPRF) in Oak Park, Illinois.
 Isaiah learned to overcome his fear of public speaking and social anxiety by teaching himself how to write poetry and perform in front of hundreds of people at the Spoken Word Club showcases.

 Before graduating with his degree in Organizational and Corporate Communication from the University of Illinois at Chicago (UIC), Isaiah presented his research on how poetry can be used in the classroom to enhance and sustain student engagement, at the Illinois Summer Research Symposium.
 He performed his presentation in spoken word style in front of professors from multiple universities and won the Outstanding Oral Presentation Award.
 Based on his research, he developed the Mākar Method™, which ultimately led to the creation of Impact Mākars.

 The Mākar Method is a cross-interdisciplinary learning model focused on developing transferable communication skills from spoken word poetry that empower employee and student voice.

 Isaiah first demonstrated the Mākar Method by teaching a workshop, entitled, Teaching Is a Performance, to undergraduate students at Roosevelt University.
 He taught them how to blend creative spoken word techniques into a teaching style that better engaged students.